Why not spend your holidays in a luxurious B&B in the middle of nature, under an unspoilt sky and with an 18″ telescope at your disposal?

-In this module I explain how to observe and how to create a sketch which is as close as possible to what you actually saw through the eyepiece.
+A thorough guide about how to observe and how to create a sketch which is as close as possible to what you actually saw through the eyepiece.
 It’s not as easy as just putting dots on a sheet of paper.
 If you want to create a drawing in which positions and brightnesses of the stars and objects are as close as possible to reality, you need to master a couple of techniques first.

 2. Basic Elaboration on the PC

-In this module I explain how to transfer your sketch on the PC and the basic techniques you need to transform a raw sketch into a beautiful image.
+Here I explain how to transfer your sketch on the PC and the basic techniques you need to transform a raw sketch into a beautiful image.

 3. Advanced Elaboration on the PC